-“The goal of every Mackenzie Tour event is to create a positive impact in the communities where we play, and thanks to the hard work of the GolfBC Group, GolfBC Championship volunteers and Gallagher’s Canyon Golf and Country Club along with the generosity of the Chan Family, this donation will ensure the event makes a difference in people’s lives,” said Mackenzie Tour President Jeff Monday.
-“This is a tremendous accomplishment for the event’s first year, and we look forward to making an even greater impact for years to come.”
+The goal of every Mackenzie Tour event is to create a positive impact in the communities where we play, and thanks to the hard work of the GolfBC Group, GolfBC Championship volunteers and Gallagher’s Canyon Golf and Country Club along with the generosity of the Chan Family Foundation, this event is now one of the most charitable on the Mackenzie Tour.

 “We are long-time supporters of the BC Cancer Foundation, and are thrilled to be working with them as the charitable beneficiary of the GolfBC Championship.
 On behalf of the Chan Family Foundation and GolfBC, I want to express our pride to be supporting such an important, community-serving cause through this exciting Mackenzie Tour event,” said Christian Chan, Trustee of the Chan Family Foundation, the charitable arm of GolfBC.
 “Giving back to the community is at the core of our family and company philosophy, and medical causes have always been an important focus for us.
 Along with the BC Cancer Foundation, we also work closely with Vancouver General Hospital, Ronald McDonald House, and others.
 As such, we couldn’t be more pleased to be able to aid the important work being done in this arena through the GolfBC Championship.”